Importing an image load file via Import/Export

 • Append/Overlay—adds new records and overlays data on existing records.

 • (Optional) Load Extracted Text toggle—select this option to load new text for Production documents that may be revised based on redactions.
+The Files encoding field will display once this toggle is selected.
 The text files must be meet these requirements:

 • Have .txt extensions